anagha-microsoft/databricks-workshops/general-workshop/ReadMe.md

 Architects and Data engineers<br>

 ##  Pre-requisite knowledge:
-Prior knowledge of Spark, is beneficial.<br>
+Prior knowledge of Spark, is beneficial, as is familiarity/experience with Scala/Python wuthout or without Spark in context.
-The workshop has both Scala and Python versions.<br>

 ## Azure pre-requisites:
 A subscription with at least $200 credit for a continuous 10-14 hours of usage.<br>